Martin-Stiller/JG-Maker-Artist-D-Pro-Klipper-Mainsail/README.md

 <H3>Mods on the Printer:</H3>

-Changed the 2 Extruder to BIQU H2 V2S (found one cheap on Banggood an one on Aliexpress).
+I changed the 2 Extruder to BIQU H2 V2S (found one cheap on Banggood and one on Aliexpress).
 https://www.thingiverse.com/thing:5024765 Thank you!
 IMP67 for the STL files !

-Ripped out the loud Fan on the Power Supply and do it with a Noctua 120 mm Fan wit an Step down converter on the Power Supply pins 24V.
+I ripped out the loud Fan on the Power Supply and did it with a Noctua 120 mm Fan with a Step-down converter on the Power Supply pin's 24V.
- On the old Fan Connector on the Power Supply i connectet an LED for Safty, they will turn on wenn the Power Supply is to Hot.
+ On the old Fan Connector on the Power Supply, I connected an LED for Safety, they will turn on if the Power Supply is too hot.
 Cut out the underside of the Printer for more Airflow for the Noctua 120mm Fan.
-Ripped out the Case Fan in the Back of the Printer.
-The Noctua do a Great Job so i dont need it.
+I ripped out the Case Fan in the Back of the Printer.
+The Noctua does a Great Job, so I don't need it.
-https://www.thingiverse.com/thing:5995200 Thank you!  living_being for your Guide !
+https://www.thingiverse.com/thing:5995200 Thank you!
+Living_being for your Guide !

 Changed the Stepper Bridges to UART mode .
 https://www.facebook.com/groups/artistd/posts/5582369768503249/

 Next Mods :
-Change the crapy Rollers on the BED to 2 Linear Rails. ( With the BIQU Extruders i can Print with 100 - 120 mm/s but The Bed is to Loud at these Speeds.
+Change the crapy Rollers on the BED to 2 Linear Rails. ( With the BIQU Extruders I can print at 100–120 mm/s, but The Bed is too Loud at these Speeds.

 <H2>Features: UART | BLTouch (3DTouch) | KAMP | IDEX</H2>

 Latest Update now with:
-        Endstops integration
+        End stops integration
         Input Shaper
         Better Accelerations
-        Script for Z-Offset Caliration ( BL Touch)
+        Script for Z-Offset Calibration ( BL Touch)
         Axis Twist Compensation
         Screw Tilt Adjust